 Let me introduce myself.
 My name is Mark Sisson.
 I’m 63 years young.
 I live and work in Malibu, California.
 In a past life I was a professional marathoner and triathlete.
 Now my life goal is to help 100 million people get healthy.
 I started this blog in 2006 to empower people to take full responsibility for their own health and enjoyment of life by investigating, discussing, and critically rethinking everything we’ve assumed to be true about health and wellness...Tell Me More

-Yes, yes, I know.
-I’m getting in somewhat under the wire here.
-For those of you in the Northeastern U.S. who got an early helping of winter this weekend, you have my sympathies.
 As a native New Englander, I love fall but know it goes all too fast….
-As beautiful as autumn is, I think it presents some Primal challenges – for us moderns as it undoubtedly did for our ancestors.
+As beautiful as autumn is, I think it presents some Primal challenges.
 It’s darker.
 It’s colder.
-Food is generally more expensive – particularly the sensitive summer produce.
+Food is generally more expensive—particularly the sensitive summer produce.
 We might get different cravings or be more likely to put on weight in these months.
 We may even feel our own inclinations toward semi-hibernation.
 While some of us keep our routines the same throughout the year, I know others prefer to make seasonal changes.
-Our motivations vary.
-We want to save money or work with what’s more readily available.
-We know ourselves and understand that we need to switch out the summer workout to stay in shape during the more inclement months.
 We’re dealing with busier schedules, more stress, or less productive sleep.
 Or maybe we’re just interested in making some changes more in line with approximated ancestral conditions.
-Whatever your intention, I’ve got some Primal hacks for making the most of the fall season.
+Whatever your intention, I’ve got some Primal-inspired ideas for making the most of the fall season.

 1. Take advantage of the fall hunting seasons to build some winter stores (with the proper licenses and training, of course).